Two Philadelphia Inquirer owners sue publisher over editor firing

 According to the filing, Katz and Lenfest said that “Hall lacked the authority to fire the editor of the newspaper, a major business decision that should not have been - and could not be - taken without the unanimous approval of the management committee.”

-Katz and Lenfest also sued Interstate General Media on Thursday and its stakeholders, including George Norcross III, a fundraiser for the Democratic party.
+Katz and Lenfest also sued Interstate General Media and its stakeholders, including George Norcross III, a fundraiser for the Democratic party.

-Hall and a representative for Interstate General Media were not immediately available for comment.
+A spokesman for Interstate General Media’s majority shareholders said the company was “on the path to profitability” under Hall and associate publisher Mike Lorenca.

-Katz and Lenfest asked the court to reinstate Marimow as editor and to terminate Hall, whose contract as publisher ceased on Sept.
-1. (Reporting by Jennifer Saba in New York; editing by Gunna Dickson)
+The majority shareholders “look forward to fully and vigorously defending against this suit,” he said.